-How to Calculate the Cost of 3D Printing
+How to Calculate the Cost of Additive Manufacturing

-Calculating the cost of 3D printing means asking a multitude of questions
+Calculating the cost of 3D printing means asking a multitude of questions, including:

 ● If our company owns a 3D printer, what is the ROI on the printer itself?

-Providing an accurate cost estimate for 3D printing is tricky.
-There are
+Providing an accurate cost estimate for additive manufacturing is tricky.

 CASTOR can provide an accurate cost estimate for 3D printed parts